rebeccavatnebryn/rebeccavatnebryn.github.io/projects/studious-manoa.md

 ---

 <h3>Overview</h3>
 Studious Manoa is a webapplication developed as a school project.
-The purpose of the webpage is to make it easier for students at UH Manoa to find a place to study more effectively.
+The purpose of the webpage is to make it easier for students at UH Manoa to find a place to study, more effectively.

  <div>
 <img class="ui medium right floated rounded image" src="../images/FullSM.png" style="width:400px;">